Biden sending more troops to Europe amid Ukraine tension

 Russia invaded Georgia later that year, and in 2014 annexed Ukraine’s Crimean Peninsula.
 Around 14,000 people have been killed in the conflict that still simmers in eastern Ukraine.
 Their membership plans have been on hold for years, although NATO continues to support them and promote reforms.

 Litvinova reported from Moscow.
-Vladimir Isachenkov in Moscow, Yuras Karmanau in Kyiv, Matt Lee in Washington, Aritz Parra in Madrid and Mike Corder in The Hague contributed to this report.
+Associated Press writers Vladimir Isachenkov in Moscow, Yuras Karmanau in Kyiv, Matthew Lee, Lolita C. Baldor and Robert Burns in Washington, Aritz Parra in Madrid and Mike Corder in The Hague contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.